yahavati/youtube_project/README.md

 ### Checkout to the Specific Branch

-Checkout to the part-2-branch branch:
+Checkout to the Youtube_project branch:

 ```
 cd youtube_project
-git checkout part-2-final
+git checkout Youtube_project

 ```